 What is psoriasis?

-According to the National Institutes of Health about 3 percent of Americans live with a condition called psoriasis that causes red itchy scaly patches on the skin.
-This disease can be embarrassing for those who have it and sometimes leads to isolation and even depression - but the good news is that doctors have come a long way in their understanding of this disease (and how to treat it).
+According to the National Institutes of Health, about 3 percent of Americans live with a condition called psoriasis that causes red itchy scaly patches on the skin.
+This disease can be embarrassing for those who have it and sometimes leads to isolation and even depression, but the good news is doctors have come a long way in their understanding of this disease (and how to treat it).

-Scientists aren't sure what causes psoriasis but MedlinePlus suggested that genetics and an immune system response both play a role.
-Regardless of the cause the disease is not contagious.
+Scientists aren't sure what causes psoriasis, but MedlinePlus suggested genetics and an immune system response both play a role.
+Regardless of the cause, the disease is not contagious.

 What are complications of psoriasis?

-The National Psoriasis Foundation estimated that about 30 percent of people with psoriasis will also develop psoriatic arthritis.
-Like other forms of arthritis this condition causes swelling of the joints pain and stiffness.
+The National Psoriasis Foundation estimated about 30 percent of people with psoriasis will also develop psoriatic arthritis.
+Like other forms of arthritis, this condition causes swelling of the joints, pain, and stiffness.

 How is psoriasis treated?

-First your doctor will want to confirm that your skin problem is psoriasis especially since the disease can look similar to other skin conditions like eczema.
+First, your doctor will want to confirm your skin problem is psoriasis, especially since the disease can look similar to other skin conditions like eczema.
 Your physician will likely perform a physical exam and ask whether you have any family members with psoriasis.
-A dermatologist may take a sample of the affected skin and examine it under a microscope to help make a diagnosis.
+A dermatologist might take a sample of the affected skin and examine it under a microscope to help make a diagnosis.

-Treatment depends on the severity of your disease which is determined by how much skin is affected and in what areas the rashes appear.
-For mild psoriasis lotions and creams may work to calm the skin.
+Treatment depends on the severity of your disease, which is determined by how much skin is affected and in what areas the rashes appear.
+For mild psoriasis, lotions and creams might work to calm the skin.
 Phototherapy is another effective treatment that uses UV light to lessen inflammation and heal the skin.

-More severe cases in which the psoriasis is widespread may require prescription-strength creams or medications.
+More severe cases in which the psoriasis is widespread might require prescription-strength creams or medications.
 Newer medications target the immune system cells in an attempt to correct the overreaction that causes the rash.

-Symptoms usually come and go and can be triggered by dry skin stress or illness.
-If you notice flaky painful rashes that appear on your skin but are slow to heal you may want to see a dermatologist for an evaluation.
-Your dermatologist will work with you to manage outbreaks and lessen the appearance of irritated skin.
-You'll no longer have to wonder "what is psoriasis?"
+Symptoms usually come and go and can be triggered by dry skin, stress, or illness.
+If you notice flaky painful rashes that appear on your skin but are slow to heal, you might want to see a dermatologist for an evaluation.
+The dermatologists at Reid Dermatology will work with you to manage outbreaks and lessen the appearance of irritated skin.
+To request an appointment, call (765) 966-1600 or go to reidhealth.org/services/dermatology.